-The Cotswolds’ beautiful scenery and peaceful feel make it an ideal spot to escape to for a romantic break for two.
-As well as our usual favourite things to do in the region – like countryside walks, evenings by the fire in a cosy pub and visits to pretty villages like Bibury or Castle Combe – we’ve rounded up a selection of the most romantic things to do in the Cotswolds for couples.
-And they’ll last you well beyond Valentine’s Day, with 14 ideas to keep the love going all year.
+The Cotswolds’ beautiful scenery and peaceful feel make it the ideal place to escape to for a romantic break for two.
+As well as our usual favourite things to do in the region – like countryside walks, evenings by the fire in a cosy pub and visits to pretty villages like Bibury or Castle Combe – we’ve rounded up a selection of the best things to do in the Cotswolds for couples.
+And they’ll last you well beyond Valentine’s Day, with 14 romantic ideas to keep the love going all year.

 Romantic things to do in the Cotswolds